‹ Back to New at Amity Blog

 • Eliminate absolutes like “always” and “never” from conflict discussions.

-4. Insisting on Being Right: A Barrier to Effective Conflict Resolution
+4. Insisting on Being Right: A Roadblock to Compromise

-• Stick to what you can see and hear, not what you think might be hidden.
+• Stick to what is apparent and audible, definitely not to what you suppose is hidden.

 manage conflicts